seejohnrun/seejohnrun.github.io/_posts/2009-08-06-regular-expression-tester.markdown

 expressions, and I most definitely consider myself a regex power user.
 Large portions of Zinkk Linguist Engine's liberty software employ regular expressions.
-I use RegexPal exclusively to test my expressions for wholeness and proper selection before they re tested or deployed in place.
+I use RegexPal exclusively to test my expressions for wholeness and proper selection before they're tested or deployed in place.

 So, thank you [Steven Levithan](http://blog.stevenlevithan.com/), for this perfect, elegant solution to my problem.
 You have made my life easy and